Curriculum: Historical conception

-Thus, curricula can be viewed as a field of study.
+Thus, a curriculum can be viewed as a field of study.
 It is made up of its foundations (philosophical, historical, psychological, and social foundations), domains of knowledge, as well as its research theories and principles.
 Curricula as an area of study should be scholarly and theoretical.
-It is concerned with broad, historical, philosophical social issues and academics.
-Under a starting definition offered by John Kerr and taken up by Vic Kelly in his standard work on the curriculum, it is "all the learning which is planned and guided by the school, whether it is carried on in groups or individually, inside or outside the school."
+The field is concerned with broad, historical, philosophical social issues and academics.
+Mark Smith suggests a starting definition of "curriculum" offered by John Kerr and taken up by Vic Kelly in his standard work on the curriculum: "All the learning which is planned and guided by the school, whether it is carried on in groups or individually, inside or outside the school".

 There are four ways of approaching curriculum theory and practice: